TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 Instant Funding Mechanics: The Lightning Account

-The Lightning Funded account is Tradeify's implementation of the Instant Funding paradigm.
+The Lightning Funded account is Tradeify's implementation of the Instant Funding setup.
 It is designed to be the fastest path to payout eligibility, eliminating the evaluation stage entirely.
 However, it introduces its own unique ruleset that must be carefully understood.

 Core Structure of Lightning Accounts